-- Celestial Charge can be used to impale and Stun several enemies at once, however, keep in mind that Imperius cannot move nor use other abilities during the animation.
+- Celestial Charge can be used to impale and Stun several enemies at once, however, keep in mind that Imperius cannot move during the animation.

 - Stutter-stepping is crucial when playing Imperius in order to maximize Valorous Brand's damage output.

 - To improve Imperius' waveclear, use Solarion's Fire when the enemy Minion wave is lined up in a straight line.